Green Grossular Garnets

 "Champagne" Garnet (Andradite)

-The olive-brown Garnet from Kenya and the purple Garnet from Bekily, Madagascar pictured above are both Color Change Pyropes, or if you prefer, Color Change Pyrope-Spessartines.
+The olive-brown Garnet from Kenya and the purple Garnet from Bekily, Madagascar pictured above are both Color Change Pyropes, or as some prefer, Color Change Pyrope-Spessartines.
 Both gems change to pink color in incandescent light.
 They have nearly identical refractive indexes and magnetic susceptibilities.
 Both have the same major composition of 51% Pyrope and 49% Spessartine.
 But a slightly higher concentration of chromium/vanadium (which is magnetically undetectable) appears to be responsible for purple color in the oval gem.
 The shared graph point of these 2 gems is shown below, along with a spectrometer graph showing higher chromium/vanadium content in the purple Garnet.

 Color Change Garnets with Identical Primary Composition